jina-ai/jina/README.md

     f.index_ndarray(np.random.random([100, 28, 28]), output_fn=validate, callback_on='docs')
 ```

 All good!
-It means those one hundred 28x28 synthetic images have been embedded into 100x64 vectors.
+Now our `validate` function confirms that all one hundred 28x28 synthetic images have been embedded into 100x64 vectors.

+#### Parallelism & Batching

 By setting the input bigger, you can play with `batch_size` and `parallel` a bit.

 ```python